Kainga Ora logo

 • Kāinga Whenua Loans for individuals

-The Kāinga Whenua Loan is an opportunity for Māori to build, purchase or relocate a house on multiply-owned Māori land. fit on the back of a truck and under powerlines); be of at least 50 square metres; if water is supplied by water tank, the size of the tank must meet local body
+The Kāinga Whenua Loan is an opportunity for Māori to build, purchase or relocate a house on multiply-owned Māori land. on piles; be one storey (so it can fit on the back of a truck and under powerlines); be of at least 50 square metres; if water is supplied by water tank, the size

 • Celebrating the opening of Freeland Reserve in Roskill South

-On Saturday 29 October the Roskill South community joined the Kāinga Ora Roskill Development Team to celebrate the reopening of Freeland Reserve. individual detention tanks across the neighbourhood and serves as stormwater treatment for around two thirds of the Roskill South development.”
-Art brings the awa to
+On Saturday 29 October the Roskill South community joined the Kāinga Ora Roskill Development Team to celebrate the reopening of Freeland Reserve. increased with over 100 native trees and close to 8000 plants added to the reserve, creating a better habitat for wildlife, while improving storm water quality

 • Building climate resilient homes and communities